This no-fuss method of making homemade french fries is so easy. A delicious way to cook your next potato. Crispy and delicious.

 Homemade French Fries Recipe

-- 6 large Potatoes Russet, or large Red, or Yukon Gold work very nicely with this recipe and the potatoes are available in supermarkets
+- 6 large Potatoes Russet, or large Red, or Yukon Gold work very nicely with this recipe

-- 4 Cups Vegetable Oil
+- 4 Cups Vegetable Oil Used for frying the potatoes

 - If the potatoes are new (or recently harvested) they can be washed in cold water and scrubbed a bit.
 You can leave the skins on.
 However, if you do not like the skins on or the potatoes are not new, peel the potatoes removing the outer skin